Madurai, Tamil Nadu - one of the oldest continuously inhabited cities in the world !!

 in their travelogues.
 Kautilya, a minister of the Mauryan emperor Chandragupta Maurya, mentioned about Madurai.

-03. Like a phoenix bird, it raises to its glory even after a great destruction and this is the city which lives for past 2500 years.
+03. Like a phoenix bird, it raises to its glory even after a great destruction and has been around since the- more than 2000 years.

-07. It was first annexed to the Madras Presidency in 1801.
+07. It was first annexed to the Madras Presidency in 1801 by EIC.
 Madurai became a municipality in 1866 under the British Crown.

-08. A 2nd-century BCE Tamil-Brahmi inscription refers to the city as matiray, an Old Tamil word meaning a "walled city" derived from an older Dravidia source.
+08. A 2nd-century BCE Tamil-Brahmi inscription refers to the city as matiray, an Old Tamil word meaning a "walled city" derived from old literature.
 The city is famous for its rich heritage and patronage of Tamil language through "Sangams," an exalted group of eminent scholars in Tamil, one of the very few old languages in the world rich in literature

-The Sangam literature Developed between 600 BCE and 300 CE in South India, www.slideshare.net
+The Sangam literature 600 BCE and 300 CE in S.India,slideshare.net

 09. The name Madurai is believed to have been derived from Madhura (sweetness), emanating from the divine nectar showered on the city from the matted hair of Lord Shiva.
 Some Tamil scholars believe Madurai may be a derivative of Marutham, a type of land common in that region.
 The great Tamil epic Silapathikaram is associated with this ancient city.
 Kannagi, wife of Kovalan, is a legendary Tamil Vaisya woman who forms the central character of the Tamil epic Silapathikaram (100-300 CE).
 The story relates how Kannagi took revenge on the Pandyan King of Madurai, who had wrongfully put her husband to death, by cursing the city.

-10. It was in Madurai, in 1921, that Mahatma Gandhi, an apostle of non-violence and a prominent leader of Indian nationalism in British-ruled India, first adopted the loin cloth as his mode of dress after seeing agricultural laborers wearing it, toiling hard on the lands under scorching sun.
+10. It was in Madurai, in 1921, that Mahatma Gandhi, a prominent leader of Indian nationalism , first adopted the loin cloth as his mode of dress after seeing agricultural laborers wearing it, toiling hard on the lands under scorching sun.
 Incidentally Madurai was his most favored destination during the freedom struggle.

 11. His Madurai visit completely changed the psyche of Gandhiji and enhanced his image drastically in the realm of politics and spiritually.
 Since his visit to Madurai for the first time, he had become more resolute to deal with the British who never wanted to let Indians rule their land on their own.

-12. The Temple Entry Authorization and Indemnity Act passed by the government of Madras Presidency under C. Rajagopalachari (a lawyer and politician who became th last Governor general of India)
+12. The Temple Entry Authorization and Indemnity Act passed by the government of Madras Presidency under C. Rajagopalachari (a lawyer and last Governor general of India) in 1939 removed

-in 1939 removed restrictions prohibiting Shanars and Dalits from entering Hindu temples.
+restrictions prohibiting Shanars and Dalits from entering Hindu temples.
 The temple entry movement was first led into Madurai Meenakshi temple by freedom fighter and eminent lawyer A. Vaidyanatha Iyer (1890-1955), a close friend of Rajaji on July 8, 1939 along with his friend P. Kakkan (who later became a minister in Tamil Nadu in the 1960s).
 Vaidyanatha Iyer was the voice of the Dalits in that region for a long time and a well-known social reformer.
+It was done under the supervision of late Muthuramalinga AYYa, a great patriot.

 13. Meenakshi temple is one of the largest temples in India covering more than 14 acres of land.
 It is a temple of sculptural wonder and brilliant artistic expression.
 The streets are laid around the temple outwardly each carrying the names of some Tamil months.